 Application Process

-To start the process, an employer has to file a Form I-140 with USCIS, as he/she is the petitioner for this visa.
-On top of that, the employer should be able to prove that he/she can pay the wage offered for the job as of the priority date.
+- I-140 Petition – Your employer has to file a Form I-140 with USCIS, as they are the petitioners for your visa.
+Your employer should be able to prove that they can pay the wage offered for the job as of the priority date.

 The visa petition fee was $700 back in 2019.
 If you want to opt for premium processing as well, the fee for it will be as much as $1,410.
 A visa application fee may also be required if you come from overseas, and this will cost $345.